 What Owners Think

 The lack of hood struts seems among the top gripes attributed to owners of the 2011 Milan, with many wondering why a chintzy prop is all they’re left with in a supposedly high-end sedan.
 Fuel economy is a bone of some contention among owners of non-hybrid Milan trims, with the four-banger generally faring better in that regard than the seemingly gluttonous V6, though the I4 is generally conceded by a few owners to need a tad more oomph.
 Owners of the Milan base I4 trim bemoan the unavailability of a universal garage door opener, while owners across the board are concerned about the tall rear headrests that impair rearward visibility.
 Finally, poor dashboard lighting bedevils a number of Milan owners.

 On a positive note, classy styling, plush ride comfort, decent, if not fireworks-generating agility, and safety top the list of owner kudos for the 2011 Milan.
 The plethora of standard creature comforts, peppy V6 performance, and tolerably large trunk in the non-hybrid trims also come in for their fair share of praise.
 Additionally, the Hybrid’s mileage figures and green-leaning stance have owners feeling little regret over paying its premium sticker price.
 Altogether, owners consider the Milan a value-laden purchase and bemoan its scheduled demise.
 But there’s still the Fusion.

-Talk about the 2011 Mercury Milan
+Cars compared to 2011 Mercury Milan